codevibe-de/go-advanced.training/100-generics/EXERCISE-100.md

 - `Iter` to return a `Seq` instance that can be used to iterate over the set

 Which existing Golang data structure can we use to implement a set efficiently?
+Which constraint do we need to enforce on the generic type?